unobtec/arduino-clock/README.md

 - `ssd1306` library v1.7.0 by Alexey Dydna (later versions will require font recompiling)
 - `Time` library by Michael Margolis

+# Controlling the clock with the encoder

+- To change minutes, rotate the encoder in either direction (this will also change hours when going from :59 to :00 and vice versa)
+- To change hours, press and rotate the encoder while it is pressed
+- To reset seconds, quickly press the encoder without rotating it
+- To switch between 12- and 24-hour format, press and hold the encoder for 5 seconds without rotating it
+- To turn the display off and back on, use the On/Off switch.
+Note that both Arduino and OLED screens will still be powered up; this will simply make the screen appear blank.

 # Controlling the clock from your computer

 The clock, when plugged into USB port of your computer, is recognized as a serial device which you can send commands to.
 Commands must be followed with either `<CR>`, `<LF>`, or `<CR><LF>` characters.
 Recognized commands are: